Zequez/logseq-vault/pages/%2356 Possibilitators Brazil with Clinton Callahan (29 August 2022).md

 			- [[Having a Small Now]]
 			- [[Making No Stories]]
 			- [[Making No Assumptions]]
-		- He tells a story:
+		- He shares a story:
 			- There was a woman that was [[Projecting]] 100% her father and her ex-partner on him; she was screaming at him that it was all his fault, he was doing horrible things and that he was not a human being.
 With complete conviction enough to burn him at the stake.
 				- This was from someone who has been practicing [[Possibility Management]] for 8 years; so she claimed.
 			- To maintain the practice during that circumstance it's not an [[Easy]] thing; it's not an easy practice. {Maybe [[Hard]]?}